Cake/ Cupcakes/ Desserts/ Frostings and Icings

 I decorated these cupcakes as a Lemonade Cupcake, adding a pink straw, white and pink sprinkles and a lemon drop candy!
 Even though these two cupcakes were made for baby showers, you could use these for any sort of birthday party or celebration!

-Lemon Vanilla Cupcakes with Lemon Buttercream Frosting
+Lemon Cupcakes with Lemon Buttercream Frosting

 Print Recipe